corona-warn-app/cwa-kotlin-jfn/README.md

 ## Licensing

+Elements of this Repository contains code from [Digital COVID Certificates: Business Rules](https://github.com/ehn-dcc-development/dgc-business-rules):
+Copyright (c) 2021 Dutch Ministry of Health, Science, and Sports, and all other contributors

+Modifications and Enhancements:
 Copyright (c) 2022 SAP SE or an SAP affiliate company.

 Licensed under the **Apache License, Version 2.0** (the "License"); you may not use this file except in compliance with the License.